uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 	![File -> New](file-new.png)

 2. Save the file as `hello_world.py`.
-Do NOT skip the `.py` portion of the file name --- otherwise, you will lose out on syntax highlighting!
+Do NOT skip the `.py` portion of the file name --- otherwise, you will lose out on `syntax highlighting`!

 	![Filename](filename.png)